applied-systems-biology/FH_Computations/README.md

 # FHR1, FHR1* and Factor H Computations

-An advanced Monte Carlo simulation framework to estimate the distribution of binding units' positions for Factor H and FHR-1 through stochastic processes.
+An advanced Monte Carlo simulation framework to estimate the distribution of binding domains (units)' positions for Factor H and FHR-1 through stochastic processes.

 Author: Christoph Saffer